-Most people who are infected with WNV have no symptoms.
-Some people will have a fever, headache, muscle weakness and body aches.
-A few people will experience more severe forms of WNV such as encephalitis or meningitis (swelling of the brain or the lining of the brain).
+Symptoms can include fever, headache, muscle aches, joint pain, swollen glands and rash.
+A few people will experience more severe forms of WNV; such as, encephalitis or meningitis (swelling of the brain or the lining of the brain).
 The symptoms of encephalitis/meningitis may include a rapid onset of severe headache, high fever, stiff neck and disorientation.

 There is no specific treatment for WNV infection.
 Therefore, prevention is very important.